 - Services must be provided by an In-Network provider to receive PPO benefits. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - We have a separate \$350 per person (\$700 per family) calendar year deductible which applies to almost all benefits for the treatment of mental health and substance abuse.
 For example, doctors' inpatient hospital visits for a physical illness or disease applies to the Plan's standard calendar year deductible.
 If the services are rendered to treat mental health or substance abuse, the separate mental health and substance abuse calendar year deductible applies.
 We added "(No deductible)" to show when a deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PREAUTHORIZATION OF THESE SERVICES.
-See the instructions after the benefits descriptions below. - In-Network mental health and substance abuse benefits are below, then Out-of-Network benefits begin on page 42.
+See the instructions after the benefits descriptions below. - In-Network mental health and substance abuse benefits are below, then Out-of-Network benefits begin on page 43.

-Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it do not apply.
-In-Network benefits All diagnostic and treatment services contained in a treatment plan that we approve.
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to alm We say "(No deductible)" when it In-Network benefits All diagnostic and treatment services contained in a treatment plan that we approve.
 The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-Your cost sharing responsibilities are no greater than for other illness or conditions.
+Your cost sharing responsibilities are no greater than for other illnesses or conditions.
 Note: In-Network benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-Outpatient professional services by providers such as psychiatrists, psychologists, or clinical social workers including: \$20 copayment per visit (no deductible) individual or group therapy collateral visits with members of the patient's immediate family convulsive therapy visits Medication management Note: Preauthorization is required; see page 41.
+Outpatient professional services by providers such as psychiatrists, psychologists, or clinical social workers including: \$20 copayment per visit (No deductible) individual or group therapy collateral visits with members of the patient's immediate family convulsive therapy visits Medication management Note: Preauthorization is required; see page 42.

-In-Network mental health and substance abuse benefits - continued on next page
+In-Network benefits - continued on next page